litlfred/ITI.VHL/input/pagecontent/volume-1.md

 **Pre-conditions**:
 - Patient has a QR code or VHL with access to a patient summary.
 - HCP has the necessary tools to scan the QR code or access the VHL (e.g., a QR code scanner, Health Information System).
+- VHL Responder and VHL Consumer have shared their public keys to a trust network
-- VHL Consumer is in the same trust network as as the VHL Creator.
+- VHL Consumer is in the same trust network as as the VHL Responder.

 **Main Flow**:
 - Patient has a medical encounter with a health care provider (HCP) virtually or in-person to obtain health care services.